Metoclopramide: 7 things you should know

 - Metoclopramide may be used to treat nausea, help relieve gastric reflux, or to improve gastric emptying.

 - Metoclopramide increases the motility of the upper gastrointestinal tract, allowing faster transit of food through the GI tract and reducing symptoms such as nausea.
 Experts are not sure exactly how metoclopramide exerts this effect but suggest it is due to its effects on dopamine receptors in the brain and gut.

 - Metoclopramide belongs to the class of medicines known as antiemetics.
 It may also be called a prokinetic.

-- Used for the short-term relief (4-12 weeks) of symptomatic gastroesophageal reflux that has not responded to other doctor-prescribed treatment.
-When used for this purpose metoclopramide is more likely to help daytime symptoms, especially those following a meal; effect on night-time symptoms is less.
+- Used for the short-term relief (4-12 weeks) of symptomatic gastroesophageal reflux that has not responded to other doctor-prescribed treatments.
+When used for this purpose, metoclopramide is more likely to help daytime symptoms, especially those following a meal; its effect on night-time symptoms is less.
 May be effective when used prophylactically, such as a single dose before a meal.

 - May also be effective for people with diabetes who have problems with gastric emptying (symptoms include nausea, vomiting, heartburn, persistent fullness after meals, and weight loss).

-- Metoclopramide tablets may also be used for other indications off-label (this means the use has not been FDA-approved, but it is still a recognized use).
+- Metoclopramide tablets may also be used for other indications off-label (this means its use has not been FDA-approved, but it is still a recognized use).

 - Generic metoclopramide is available.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include: